twitchax/triage-bot/DEVELOPMENT.md

 - Cleanup big methods (LLM completions should split out tool creation, etc.).
 - Improve documentation.

+## Cool Ideas

+- Have multiple agents: essentially, have a `gpt-4.1` agent (with its own prompt) that calls tools for context, and prepares a "report" for a reasoning model like `o3` to consume (with its own prompt).

 ## Fly Deploy Notes

 ```bash